kebin20/todo-app-react/README.md

 UPDATE(23/03/23) - Implemented drag and drop feature.

 UPDATE(6/04/23) - Found bug with drag and drop feature where tick button is not being correctly clicked.

+UPDATE(30/04/23) - Added testing suite with Jest and created a simple test for data fetching.

 ### Useful resources